30block/sweet-home/README.md

 # sweet-home

-This project provides an quick way to set up a container to serve as a temporary (or permanent) work or development environment, for those instances where you may find yourself working in a different computer and want your preferred tools with you.
+This project provides an quick way to set up a container to serve as a temporary (or permanent) work environment, for those instances where you may find yourself working in a different computer and want your favorite tools at your disposal.

 ## Features

 - Work in a container as an unprivileged user.
 - Setup your preferred tools through [Nix package manager](https://nixos.org/manual/nix/stable/introduction.html).
-  The [nixpkgs-unstable](https://nixos.wiki/wiki/Nix_channels) is used by default for access to the latest software versions.
+  The [nixpkgs-unstable channel](https://nixos.wiki/wiki/Nix_channels) is used by default for access to the latest software versions.
 - Configuration (dotfile) management using [Home Manager](https://github.com/nix-community/home-manager).
 - Small image size (<60MB compressed).